-When a child reports abuse, or there is reasonable cause to believe that abuse is occurring, the teacher and / or other trusted adult will seek advice from the School Director, the Enterprise Risk Manager and the School Principals as quickly as possible using the Suspected Child Abuse Reporting Form (ISR suspected Child Abuse Form)
+When a child reports abuse, or there is reasonable cause to believe that abuse is occurring, the teacher and/or other trusted adult will seek advice from the School Director, the Child Protection Officer, and the School's Divisional Principal as quickly as possible using the Suspected Child Abuse Reporting Form:

+ISR Suspected Child Abuse Reporting Form

-These persons will be informed simultaneously as soon as the teacher or trusted adult will send the filled Suspected Child Abuse Reporting Form.
+These persons will be informed simultaneously as soon as the teacher or trusted adult sends the filled Suspected Child Abuse Reporting Form.

-The Enterprise Risk Manager will take initial steps to gather information regarding the reported incident and will form a school-based response team as needed to address the report.
-The response team will include the School Director, the Enterprise Risk Manager and the School Principals and other individuals as the principal sees fit.
+The Child Protection Officer will take initial steps to gather information regarding the reported incident and will form a school-based response team as needed to address the report.
+The response team will include the School Director, the Child Protection Officer the School's Divisional Principal, and other individuals as needed.

-In all cases, follow up activities will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained.
+In all cases, follow-up activities will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained.